Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 Information Overload

-Candid's Foundation Directory Online gives you access to 225,000+ funders.
+Candid gives you access to a massive database (325,000+ grantmakers).
 Sounds great—until you're drowning in results with no way to know which ones are actually worth your time.

 "The search function—it's time consuming to scroll through so many names to identify the correct foundation."— G2 Review